captn-nick/MSFS-Mod-Selector/README.md

 [You can find **a mods.txt file with 500+ flightsim.to mods** here](https://github.com/captn-nick/MSFS-Mod-Repository/blob/master/mods-db.txt).
 (This is the database used by Mod Selector for mod registry information lookup.)

+### mods.txt entry restrictions
+Note the following restrictions when manually editing mods.txt.
+When using the UI to add a mod, they are implicitly checked.
+When violated, they cause a warning / error, see [here](https://github.com/captn-nick/MSFS-Mod-Selector#warnings-and-errors).
+* Mod name must not be empty.
+* Mod names must be unique across all mods.txt entries.
+* Continent must be one of the supported continents or empty.

 ## Start and usage
-* Start the Mod Selector by double-clicking the program file or via the command line, see below.
+* Start the Mod Selector by double-clicking the program file or via the command line, [see below](https://github.com/captn-nick/MSFS-Mod-Selector#starting-from-the-command-line).
-* If there are startup errors / warnings, see below.
+* If there are startup errors / warnings, [see below](https://github.com/captn-nick/MSFS-Mod-Selector#warnings-and-errors).
+* If you need to register newly-downloaded mods, [see above](https://github.com/captn-nick/MSFS-Mod-Selector#adding-a-mod).
 * Otherwise, the main UI will show up.
 * In the top bar, you can globally select / deselect entire mod categories.
 Note that liveries are not bound to any of the geographical areas below.
 * In the main UI, you can select / deselect mods by continent, country, and city.